 From speeding to murder, if you are facing a criminal charge in the Magistrates’ Court or the Crown Court you will find this website full of clearly written, useful, practical information to assist you through the whole process from start to finish, from going to court for the first time all the way through to appealing against a harsh sentence or wrongful conviction.
 Defence-Barrister.co.uk has been written by Christopher Kessling, a criminal barrister who has over 20 years’ experience prosecuting and defending in the criminal courts in England & Wales.

 This website will help you navigate your way through the criminal justice system.
 Whether you have little or no experience of criminal courts and procedure or you understand the system well, you will find a wealth of invaluable information right here.
-Please bear in mind that no website can be a substitute for legal advice from a qualified criminal lawyer.
+Please bear in mind that no website can be a substitute for legal advice from a criminal lawyer.
 If you need specific legal advice on your case you should contact a suitably qualified barrister or solicitor.

 I have a legal problem - what happens next?

 The chances are if you are reading this you have a legal problem involving the criminal law.
 Perhaps you are searching for information for a friend, relative or loved one who has a legal problem.
 You might have been charged with a criminal offence or received a summons or written charge and requisition.
 Perhaps you have been questioned by the police and you are waiting to find out if any action will be taken, or you have been asked to attend court as a witness and want to know more about how the courts actually work.